Anisotropy of quadratic forms over global fields of characteristic $\neq$ 2 is diophantine: Preliminaries

 \subsection{Global class field theory}

 In this section, we recall some standard results from global class field theory.
-We begin by introducing the notion of a modulus, which generalizes the integer $m$ in classical modular arithmetic.
+We begin by introducing the notion of a modulus, which generalizes the role of an integer $m$ in classical modular arithmetic.

 \begin{defin} Let $K$ be a global field and $\CO_K$ its ring of integers.
 A \emph{modulus} of $K$ is a formal product of primes of $K$

 where each exponent $\Km(\Kp) \geq 0$, and the following conditions are satisfied: \begin{itemize} \item $\Km(\Kp)=0$ for all but finitely many primes $\Kp$; \item $\Km(\Kp)=0$ for every infinite complex prime $\Kp$; \item $\Km(\Kp)\in\{0,1\}$ for every infinite real prime $\Kp$. \end{itemize} \end{defin} In the number field case, a modulus can be written as